PowerCD

 Apple PowerCD is a CD player sold by Apple Computer in 1993 and discontinued several years later.
-It was a re-badged Philips-designed product (Philips CDF-100) which was sold in addition to Apple's speakers and also included a remote control.
-The PowerCD was capable of reading Kodak photo CDs, data CDs and audio CDs.
-It can connect to Macintosh personal computers through SCSI and also to stereo systems and televisions.
+The re-badged, Philips-designed product (Philips CDF-100) included a remote control, and was sold alongside Apple-designed speakers.
+PowerCD is capable of reading Kodak photo CDs, data CDs and audio CDs.
+It connects to Macintosh personal computers through SCSI, and to stereo systems and televisions.

 History

-As Apple was designing the Apple Newton, in mid-1992 Apple Industrial Design Group created a division called Mac Like Things which was to focus on what they saw as a whole new market for Apple in consumer electronic devices.
-The PowerCD marked Apple's first stand-alone consumer-oriented product brought to market, which did not require a computer for use.
-It was analogous to Sony's Discman portable CD players of the time, however, unlike Sony's and most others, Apple's could also be used as computer peripheral as well.
-And while some desktop Macs at the time started to include built-in CD-ROM drives, the PowerCD was designed to match the PowerBook series which would not include a built-in CD-ROM for several more years.
-Its ability to be operated under battery power alone made it not only a portable drive for computers, but gave it the added ability to be marketed as a stand-alone portable CD player.
-However, Mac Like Things was short-lived and by September 1992, it was folded into Apple's New Media Group having only brought to market the PowerCD and AppleDesign Powered Speakers series.
+As Apple was designing the Apple Newton, in mid-1992, Apple Industrial Design Group created a division called Mac Like Things, which was to focus on what they saw as a new market for Apple in consumer electronic devices.
+PowerCD, which did not require a computer for use, marked Apple's first stand-alone, consumer-oriented product brought to market.

+PowerCD was analogous to Sony's Discman portable CD players of the time, however, unlike Sony's and most others, Apple's could also be used as computer peripheral.
+While some desktop Macs at the time included built-in CD-ROM drives, PowerCD was designed to match the PowerBook series, which would not include a built-in CD-ROM for several more years.
+PowerCD could operate under battery power as both a portable drive for computers and stand-alone portable CD player.

+The Mac Like Things division was short-lived.
+By September 1992, it was folded into Apple's New Media Group having only brought to market the PowerCD and AppleDesign Powered Speakers series.